lachrist/otiluke/README.md

 `otiluke --node` deploys transpilation module(s) on node application(s).
 Before being executed, every required module is intercepted and passed to the transpiler.
 This transpilation process should work just fine in most cases but may not resist (yet) throughout introspection of the node module system.
+For process lovers: `require("child_process").fork` is used with inherited standard streams.

 ```shell
 otiluke --demo --transpile /path/to/transpile[.js] --main /path/to/main[.js] --namespace Otiluke --log path/to/log[.txt]